AleenaCodes/Thesis/Notes/ThesisNotes.md

 - Arrows keys bit odd - not really a way to define arrow key navigation

 - Table showing WCAG guidelines are met?
 Will probs be long so for the appendix

+- Stuff about not woring on Safari/MacOS initially